-Senior GIS Developer
+Associate, Senior GIS Developer

-PhD, MSc, BE, Dip
+PhD, MSC, BE, DIP

 Omair holds a Doctorate and Masters degree in Geographic Information Science from the University of Edinburgh, Diploma in Management from the Chartered Management Institute and Bachelors of Engineering degree in Computer Software from the National University of Science and Technology.
 Omair has published journal articles, book chapters and also presented papers in international conferences on representation of spatial information at multiple levels of detail, automated spatial data enrichment and geo-visualization.

 Prior to joining O2, Omair worked at Public Health England where he explored the development of GIS health portal and desktop solutions for mapping and analysis of infectious diseases.
 He also served as a lecturer in GIS at Manchester Metropolitan University.
 He taught courses on spatial databases, distributed GIS, spatial programming and geo-visualization.
 Omair was also involved in a number of GIS projects involving health, urban planning and utilities during his employment at LMKT.
 He is experienced in all phases of GIS projects from architecture design to deployment and end user training.
 He has extensive skills in development of desktop and web GIS solutions using proprietary and open source platforms.